 To work on a cruise ship you are required to have C1D1 Visa if working for a US company and pass a criminal background check.

 For 7 years I followed the winters between the northern and southern hemispheres.
-The majority of this time I was working as a ski instructor.
+For the majority of this time, I was working as a ski instructor.
 Before I started instructing I thought this would be a job I wouldn’t enjoy.
 Yet, I fell in love with it and the lifestyle.

 The mountains are a special place in the world and anyone who has done a snow season will understand the desire to return year after year.
 These years of my life felt so full.
 The relationships, events and having the opportunity to ski over 300 days of the year is something I really miss.